 The Womanizer is a new kind of pleasure product.
 It's a clitoral stimulator that uses pressure waves instead of vibrations to stimulate the clitoris.
 It's the only sex toy in the world that can do this, so it's pretty damn cool!

-There are multiple models available, including the original Womanizer Deluxe, which has two intensity levels and a silicone head.
+Multiple models are available, including the original Womanizer Deluxe, which has two intensity levels and a silicone head.
 The Womanizer Deluxe is also waterproof and rechargeable, which makes it perfect for bathtime fun!

 The other models include:

-Womanizer Traveler - This smaller version of the Womanizer Deluxe is as powerful as its big brother but with a smaller head that fits easily into your purse or luggage.
+Womanizer Traveler - This smaller version of the Womanizer Deluxe is as powerful as its big brother but has a smaller head that easily fits into your purse or luggage.
 It has one intensity level and uses AAA batteries instead of being rechargeable.
-If you're looking for something pocket-sized but still powerful, then this could be your best bet!
+This could be your best bet if you're looking for something pocket-sized but still powerful!

-Womanizer 2Go - This model is exactly like the Traveler but with more color options!
-There's even one designed to look like a lipstick case so you can take it anywhere without anyone knowing what it really is until they see you using it on yourself!
+Womanizer 2Go - This model is like the Traveler but has more color options!
+There's even one designed to look like a lipstick case, so you can take it anywhere without anyone knowing what it is until they see you using it on yourself!

 Tell Me the Satisfaction Toy?

-The Satisfaction Toy is a new toy that is meant to be inserted into the vagina and then vibrated.
+The Satisfaction Toy is a new toy meant to be inserted into the vagina and then vibrated.
 It's supposed to help women reach orgasm more easily and quickly.

-It was designed by two women who were frustrated with the lack of innovation in the sex toy industry and wanted to create something that would help women achieve orgasm faster and more easily.
+It was designed by two women who were frustrated with the lack of innovation in the sex toy industry and wanted to create something to help women achieve orgasms faster and more efficiently.

 So far, it seems like it works pretty well.
 There are some issues with it, though:

-The Satisfaction Toy is made out of silicone, which means it can't be sterilized or shared between partners without risking infection or other complications.
+The Satisfaction Toy is silicone, which means it can't be sterilized or shared between partners without risking infection or other complications.

 The Satisfaction Toy comes with an app that allows you to control the device wirelessly from your phone or tablet — but this requires you to download software onto your computer that may or may not work well on your device.